 - standard import licence

 A standard import licence entitles and obligates the operator to import the specified amount of products.
 Currently, a standard import licence is required only for the import of certain rice, flax, hemp, hemp seed and agricultural ethyl alcohol goods.
 Read more in the Application Guide for Import and Export Licences for Agricultural Products.

 The quota system provides tariff and payment alleviations when importing goods to the EU.
 The quotas are based on preferential agreements between the EU and other countries.
-An import licence for certain import licences may only be applied for by an operator that has already applied for a right of import in advance.
+An import licence for certain import licences may only be applied for by an operator that has registered in the electronic LORI information system in advance.
+When the quota import licence has been issued, the customer already knows about the right to import the goods under the quota when completing the customs declaration.
+The order number for import licence quotas begins with 094.
+You will find the order number of the tariff quota and the applicable duty in the DDS through Taric.
 Import licence securities and validity periods vary quota-specifically.
-You may request for further information on the existing quotas by email at: tuovi(at)ruokavirasto.fi.
+Please read more information on the existing quotas in the Application Guide for Import Tariff Quotas.

 Import and export licences to be required from fewer agricultural products in autumn 2017

 When applying for an import licence, you may have to lodge a security.